-Always remember that traveling up the various speed modes will be much faster than shifting gear so expect a sudden burst of power as soon as pull in the throttle on a higher performance mode.
+Always remember that traveling up the various speed modes will be much faster than shifting gears.
+So, expect a sudden burst of power as soon as pull in the throttle on a higher performance mode.

-The higher speed settings will drain battery much faster so you will need to monitor your speed and power consumption more carefully than you would on a gasoline bike.
+The higher speed settings will drain the battery much faster.
+So, you will need to monitor your speed and power consumption more carefully than you would on a gasoline bike.

 Some electric bikes will have automatic brakes that will kick in when you release the throttle.
 Some riders will not like this feature as they will prefer to control their own braking for maximum speed and pulling off tricky maneuvers.